adriangodong/medium-sdk-dotnet/README.md

     var newAccessToken = oAuthClient.GetAccessToken(accessToken.RefreshToken);

 Once you have this access token, you may store it and reuse it in the future.
-To call Medium API, create an instance of client and call the methods.
+To call Medium API, create an instance of Client and call the methods.

     var client = new Medium.Client();